 In tandem with the content design stage, I built low-fidelity prototypes of the lessons using Figma.
 The instructor and learning technologies coordinator reviewed and validated the content in the prototype, which I revised based on their feedback.
 The prototype allowed me to capture any significant structural or content changes before transferring the lesson to Canvas LMS.

-9. Learning Material Design
+9. Performance Support Design

 Based on my assessment of the existing learning material, I redesigned the job aids, tools and resources provided in the lessons.
 I converted many of the material into interactive PDFs, which allow participants to reuse these tools during the program and throughout their career.
 Some of the tools include the following: